-Stage I and II cancers are small and have not spread from their original location.
-These are usually curable.
+Stage I and II cancers are small and haven’t spread from their original location.
+They are usually curable.

 Stage III and IV cancers have usually spread to nearby lymph nodes, and/or are large tumors.
 They usually require more complicated treatment and have a smaller chance of cure, but most are potentially curable.
 Tumors that have spread to other parts of the body, called metastatic tumors, are generally thought to be incurable, but may be treated to reduce symptoms.

-- Chemotherapy: This treatment involves the use of anti-cancer drugs to kill cancer cells throughout the body.
-It is more commonly used for advanced stage head and neck cancers.
+- Chemotherapy: Chemo is the use of anti-cancer drugs to kill cancer cells throughout the body.
+It’s more commonly used for advanced-stage head and neck cancers.
 Side effects include sores in the mouth, loss of appetite, nausea, vomiting, tiredness, rash, joint pain and hair loss.
 Talk to your provider about how to treat these side effects.

-Yes.
 New treatments for head and neck cancers include the use of drugs that block the hormones that cause certain tumor cells to multiply.
 These treatments make the tumor more sensitive to radiation and increase the chance of a cure.
 Immunotherapy (a treatment that uses your own immune system to fight the disease) is rapidly evolving as an option.
 Immunotherapy drugs help your body produce cancer-fighting cells.

-There have also been breakthroughs in new ways of combining surgery, radiation, and chemotherapy.
-Your physician should be able to inform you of the latest treatments for head and neck cancers.
+There have also been breakthroughs in new ways of combining surgery, radiation and chemotherapy.
+Your provider can tell you about the latest treatments for head and neck cancers.

 How can I protect myself from head and neck cancer?